Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 2. Calculation of holiday entitlement for irregular hours and part-year workers

-1. Paying holiday pay when holiday is taken.
+1. Paying holiday pay when a holiday is taken.
 This is calculated at the rate of a week’s pay for each week taken, a week’s pay being the average weekly pay over the previous 52 weeks.

 2. Pay rolled-up holiday pay.
 The concept of ‘rolled-up holiday pay’ allows employers to not make a holiday payment while the worker is on holiday, but instead make an additional payment in each payslip during working time.
-Despite being ruled as unlawful by the European Court of Justice over concerns that it discourages workers from taking time off, the new rules allow for this approach to be used for irregular hours and part-year workers.
+Despite being ruled unlawful by the European Court of Justice over concerns that it discourages workers from taking time off, the new rules allow for this approach to be used for irregular hours and part-year workers.

 This will be calculated as an additional 12.07% on top of the worker’s remuneration for work done in each pay period.
 There will be a 52-week averaging system to calculate rolled-up holiday pay for workers on sick or statutory leave.

-· The worker cannot take some or all of their leave because they have taken statutory leave (such as maternity leave, adoption leave etc) or as a result of sickness.
+• The worker cannot take some or all of their leave because they have taken statutory leave (such as maternity leave, adoption leave, etc) or as a result of sickness.

 4. Removal of Covid-19 carry-over rules